-1. After registration, you will receive a message from us with the request to upload your portfolio and appendices via “Osiris Toelating Minerva” (for content and design of this portfolio see instruction portfolio).
+1. After registration, you will receive a message from us with the request to upload your portfolio and appendices via “Osiris Toelating Minerva” (for content and design of this portfolio see ).

-2. This portfolio contains your own artistic work with an explanation and a one-minute video (for content and criteria see Assignment One-minute film).
+2. This portfolio contains your own artistic work with an explanation and a one-minute video (for content and criteria see ).

 3. You ensure that your portfolio including the film assignment and audiovisual attachments are uploaded or submitted via Osiris before or on the final submission date.

-4. You will eventually receive an invitation for an admission assessment (for the content and criteria of this assessment, read the admission assessment instruction).
+4. You will eventually receive an invitation for an admission assessment (for the content and criteria of this assessment, read the ).